marioortizmanero/nullderef.com/content/blog/rust-parameters/index.md

 ## Conclusion
 Whew!
 That took more than I expected.
-Some of these endpoints might be unnecessarily complicated or straight up weird, but I hope this was as a good showcase of the different ways optional parameters can be approached in Rust, and that reading this served as a learning experience.
-I look forward to seeing new crates in the future that help make some of the approaches easier to implement.
+Some of these endpoints might be unnecessarily complicated or straight up weird.
+But I hope this was as a good showcase of the different ways optional parameters can be approached in Rust, and that reading this served as a learning experience.
+I look forward to seeing new crates in the future that simplify these approaches.

 The code for the different approaches can be found [here](https://github.com/marioortizmanero/rust-optional-params).
 Bear in mind